ai4immuno/ai4immuno.github.io/resources.md

 * Ars Technica
 * KDNuggets

-### Scientific Workshops and Conferences
-* Machine Learning for Health (ML4H) Symposium
-* Conference on Health Learning Inference (CHIL)
-* NeurIPS and Related Workshops
-* ICML and Related Workshops
-* SC (Supercomputing) Conference
-* UMich Workshop
-* GenAI for Oak Ridge Science Workshop
-* ISMB/ECCB Conferences
-* Stanford Future of Gen AI in Medicine Workshop
-* Open to more suggestions!

 ### General Media Coverage
 * Forbes
 * BusinessInsider
 * And many more

-## Books on Emerging Tech Trends
-* Future Skills: The 20 Skills and Competencies Everyone Needs to Succeed in a Digital World by Bernard Marr
-* After the Digital Tornado: Networks, Algorithms, Humanity by Kevin Werbach
-* Designing Machine Learning Systems: An Iterative Process for Production-Ready Applications by Chip Huyen
-* The Future Internet: How the Metaverse, Web 3.0, and Blockchain Will Transform Business and Society by Bernard Marr

 <br> In addition to the websites listed above, here are some summary articles curated with AI news outlets.

 * Forbes: ["The 29 Best (And Free) ChatGPT And Generative AI Courses And Resources"](https://www.forbes.com/sites/bernardmarr/2023/05/24/the-29-best-and-free-chatgpt-and-generative-ai-courses-and-resources/?sh=14bf14a94a6f)